corona6/joplinclean/README.md

   # delete the tags that not link to any notes
   joplinclean -t /path/to/synchronise/directory

-  # archive notebook will delete from Joplin and create zip file
+  # archive notebook will delete one notebook from Joplin and create zip file
   joplinclean /path/to/synchronise/directory --archive notebook-name /path/to/archive/notebook-name.zip

   # import notebook from zip file